The silent dilemma that can impact margins, solvency, and strategic decision-making.

 The most effective and increasingly adopted approach among leading banks is to:

-Supervised by Risk,
+Supervised by the risk area,

 Supported by Management Control and Markets,

-This setup minimizes internal conflict and provides the committee with an integrated, unbiased view that enhances the quality of decision-making.
+And aligned with ALCO’s strategic direction.
+This setup minimizes internal conflict and provides the ALCO with an integrated, unbiased view that enhances the quality of decision-making.

 Because effective balance sheet management doesn’t depend on who speaks loudest, it depends on who has the best decision-making architecture.